-Organization logs in Workbench
+Activity logs for organizations in Workbench

 Categories:

-Prior reading: Manage Organizations
+Prior reading: Manage organizations

 Purpose: This document explains what activity logs are and how you can use them to gain insight about your organizations.